top of page

 Do kids really need to floss?

 Yes.
-Flossing removes food and bacteria between teeth where brushes can’t reach.
+Flossing removes bacteria between teeth where brushing can’t reach.

 Can cavities be prevented completely?